sunilkumar123ss/Assignment/README.md

 # Assignment

-# Simple Java Spring Boot REST API
+# My Spring Boot REST API Project

 A Java Spring Boot application that implements a RESTful API for managing items.